hypre-space/hypredrive/docs/usrman-src/input_structure.rst

 - ``residual_tol`` - Tolerance used for determining convergence of the iterative solver and based on the norm of the difference between subsequent residual vectors.
 Available values are any positive floating point number.
-Default value is ``0.0``, meaning that the residual tolerance-based convergence criteria is inactive.
+Default value is ``0.0``, meaning that the residual tolerance-based convergence criterion is inactive.

 - ``conv_fac_tol`` - Tolerance used for determining convergence of the iterative solver and based on the convergence factor ratio of subsequent iterations.
 Available values are